 A new season of SLJ’s webcast series in conjunction with ISTE starts off with a bang this month.
 “Information Literacy in the Age of Fake News,” an hour-long program on March 16, will feature four experts who will weigh in with their perspective and provide resources and tips to address this critical topic.

-The program will cover how to vet information, consider point of view and bias, establish best practices for students, and manage the digital fire hose of information.
+The program, sponsored by Mackin Educational Resources, Rosen Publishing Group, and Credo, will cover how to vet information, consider point of view and bias, establish best practices for students, and manage the digital fire hose of information.
 The panelists are:

 - Frank Baker, Media Literacy Clearinghouse founder and author of Media Literacy in the K-12 Classroom

 - Damaso Reyes, New York City program manager, News Literacy Project

 - Mike Ribble, Digital Citizenship founder and author of Digital Citizenship in Schools, Nine Elements All Students Should Know